11 Ways to Simplify Goals So You Actually Achieve Them

 To look forward sometimes we need to look back.
 Reflecting on what you did right, wrong or somewhere in-between is an indicator to simplify your goals and moving forward.
 This review filters out what truly worked and what didn’t in the past year.
 A reflection is also helpful for quieting the mind and truly connecting with your needs and wants.

 Want some inspiration for reflection?
-Journal prompts for you are below!
+Journal prompts for you are listed below!

 Acknowledging what has worked and what hasn’t in the past helps simplify goals because you identify your strengths and weaknesses.
 Use this data to be clear about steps to take for progress.
 Knowing what doesn’t work for your personality helps simplify goals so you won’t flounder and get distracted with other methods.